 Prevent in Schools

-Why Prevent in schools is important?
+Why is Prevent in schools important?

-1. Statutory Duty to protect vulnerable children – 'The Prevent duty in the Counter-Terrorism and Security Act 2015 on specificed authorities, in the excercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism.'
+"The Prevent Duty in the Counter-Terrorism and Security Act 2015 on specified authorities, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism."

-Research suggests they are the most targeted group by radicalisers, this information can be found on the statistical published document - 'Individuals reffered to and supported through the Prevent programme, April 2016 to March 2017'.
+Research suggests they are the most targeted group by radicalisers, this information can be found on the statistical published document - 'Individuals referred to and supported through the Prevent programme, April 2016 to March 2017'.
 This can make it difficult for young people to develop and grow within their social and educational life.
-This also poses a very real risk that our young people could potentially, be groomed to support or partake in an act deemed to be an Act of Terrorism.
+This also poses a risk that our young people could potentially be groomed to support or partake in an act deemed to be an Act of Terrorism.

 In the light of recent terrorist related activities, and the requirements of the Prevent Duty, it may be useful for schools to review their safeguarding policies and procedures and ensure they contain some or all of the following elements:

 - Are your teaching staff able to recognise when a pupil might be at risk of engaging in violent extremist activity or be coerced / groomed into engaging with extremist type ideology?
 Would your staff know whom to contact in the first instance for advice and be confident to engage with the young person?